-• SLO 3 is assessed through a dispositions form in EDSP 5111 and EDSP 5121 Internship in Teaching (2 Semesters).
+SLO 3 is assessed through a dispositions form in EDSP 5111 and EDSP 5121 Internship in Teaching (2 Semesters).
+Benchmark for SLO 3 is for 80% of candidates to score "sufficient" or higher on the dispositions form.

 Departmental Student Learning Goal Program Student Learning Outcome Model professional behaviors and Candidates will model behaviors and Characteristics. characteristics that are professional (Dispositional Evaluation) and ethical.